-- Remove the front casing. (→ Page 9)
+- ▶ Remove the front casing. (→ Page 10)

 - Regulate the pressure using the adjusting screw (1).

-- Fit the front panel. (→ Page 9)
+- Fit the front panel. (\rightarrow Page 10)

 Position of the adjusting screw Notes/application Right-hand stop (screwed all the way in) If the radiators do not heat up sufficiently at the default setting.
 In this case, you must set the pump to the maximum speed.
+Mid-position (six anti- clockwise rotations) Default setting Five further anti-clockwise rotations starting from the mid-position If noises are produced in the radiators or radiator valves.